zaufi/zaufi.github.com/_posts/2013-11-29-kate-cppstyle-indenter.md

 {% endhighlight %}

 It looks unusual for awhile :) but later it become (quite) "normally" and easily to read and edit :)
 Really!
-When you want to add one more parameter to a function declaration it takes less typing if compare to a "traditional" way :) (especially if you have some help from an editor, like move/duplicate the current line or a selected block up/down by a hot-key or having an indenter like this :)
+When you want to add another one parameter to a function declaration, it takes less typing if compare to a "traditional" way :) (especially if you have some help from an editor, like move/duplicate the current line and/or a selected block up/down by a hot-key or having an indenter like this :)

 Next improvements was designed to simplify typing C++ code, using most common syntactic rules, like _"add spaces around operators and after a comma"_, _"add space after control keywords, but not after a function name in a call expression"_, & etc.

-Further improvements bring to the "indenter" some cute features and nowadays I'd prefer to consider it similar to a T9 (input method) for C++ coding, but not as a _real indenter_ in contrast to others, shipped with [kate](http://kate-editor.org) out of the box :)
+Further improvements bring to the "indenter" some cute features and nowadays I'd prefer to consider it similar to a T9 (an input method for cell phones) for C++ coding, but not as a _real indenter_ in contrast to others, shipped with [kate](http://kate-editor.org) out of the box :)
 Particularly this indenter <del>exploit</del> can see "impossible" syntax and (try to) transform it to something "reasonable" -- i.e. just like T9 it tries to be a predictive.